 – Resources for State and Federal Governments

-As we noted in our blog post, the “Myths” document when issued was not an accurate restatement of the law.
+As I noted in my blog post, the “Myths” document when issued was not an accurate restatement of the law.
 The Labor Department then took down the web page and re-posted it shortly thereafter with changes that fixed some of the erroneous statements but, even with its revisions, still perpetuated the Labor Department’s mistaken position that the test for IC status under the FLSA is a one-factor test: economic dependence.
 This view is in contrast to court cases that hold that no one factor is determinative of IC status, although greater weight is given to the factor whether an employee is economically dependent on the party receiving his/her services.

 Perhaps the most confounding statement to workers and businesses in the Labor Department’s materials though is its acknowledgment that “Even if you are a legitimate independent contractor under one law, you may still be an employee under other laws.”
 Even a sophisticated reader would wonder what an independent contractor is.